POLICY: Sexual Boundaries

 The College recognizes that there are no circumstances in which sexualized conduct in the current patient/physician relationship is acceptable.
 Such activity is abusive regardless of whether the physician believes he or she has consent.
 It is the responsibility of the physician to never cross the line into sexual impropriety/violation.
 The College bylaws state:

-1. Acts or behaviours which are seductive or sexually-demeaning to a patient or which reflect a lack of respect for the patient’s privacy, such as examining a patient in the presence of third parties without the patient’s consent or sexual comments about a patient’s body or underclothing;
+(x) Acts or behaviours which are seductive or sexually-demeaning to a patient or which reflect a lack of respect for the patient’s privacy, such as examining a patient in the presence of third parties without the patient’s consent or sexual comments about a patient’s body or underclothing;

-2. Making sexualized or sexually-demeaning comments to a patient;
+(xi) Making sexualized or sexually-demeaning comments to a patient;

-3. Requesting details of sexual history or sexual likes or dislikes when not clinically indicated;
+(xii) Requesting details of sexual history or sexual likes or dislikes when not clinically indicated;

-4. Making a request to date a patient or dating a patient;
+(xiii) Making a request to date a patient or dating a patient;

-5. Initiation by the physician of conversation regarding the sexual problems, preferences or fantasies of the physician;
+(xiv) Initiating or participating in a conversation regarding the sexual problems, preferences or fantasies of the physician;

 (b) The following acts or failures are defined to be unbecoming, improper, unprofessional or discreditable conduct for the purpose of Section 46(p) of the Act.
 The enumeration of this conduct does not limit the ability of Discipline Hearing Committees to determine that conduct of a physician is unbecoming, improper, unprofessional or discreditable pursuant to Section 46(o):